 To her left, a cougar sat silently, and to the right, three stags came near.
 They snorted and shook their deadly antlers, far more massive than she had ever seen.
 “Now I have an army.
 See that disgusting horror?
 More are coming.”
 The wolves circled the dead orc, barking and howling.
 The orcs had killed many of their packs.
 Their attention shifted as goblins rushed through the woods, screeching in their obscene tongue.
 Seven of them skidded to a stop in the snow at the sight of the animals.
 The blood of their dead comrade blackened the snow.
 They hesitated; Milena stood.

 “You picked a fight with the wrong woman.
-That will be your last mistake.”
+That will be your first and final mistake.”
 She looked around her.

 “My friends, send these filth back to the Dark One.”

 A unison of howls, the roar of the cougar, and the stamping of hooves, exploded into a stampede rushing into the orcs.
-Before one could move, the closest was impaled the stag’s antlers and hurled against a tree.
-Another flailed wildly as the cougar landed on its back and sunk its teeth into the orc’s neck.
-The wolves rabidly bit and tore into the horrors.
-Not all avoided the razor-edged claws and fangs of the orcs.
+Before one could move, the closest was impaled by the stag’s antlers and crushed against a tree.
+Another flailed wildly as the cougar landed on its back and sunk its teeth into the orc’s neck, tearing out a chunk of flesh, leaving a gaping hole in its place.
+The wolves rabidly bit and tore into the horrors, covering the snow with the splatter of death.

 The forest didn’t have to endure the maelstrom of screams and yelps, the fury of fang and claw, for very long.
 Quiet soon returned and Milena approached the carnage.

 The orcs lay dead in crimson streaked and blackened snow.
+Not all of her animals avoided the razor-edged claws and fangs of the orcs.
 Four wolves had died and a stag had been torn open.
 As it breathed its last, Milena stroked its face.

 “Thank you.”
 Her eyes teared.
 The animals came to her.
 “Thank you all.
 I am sorry that this occurred, but the Darkness has fled.
 I no longer sense oppression in your land.
 You are safe now.”

-Unaware that once, long ago, in this very spot buried under the asphalt, the Darkness and Light clashed.
+Unaware that, long ago, in this very spot buried under the asphalt, the Darkness and Light clashed.
 Lost to history, buried in myth, the world had been a very different place.
 She knew, though, that the Darkness still conspired in the shadows for the day of their return.